delanyodevio/griotdigest/posts/2020-05-20-falling-forward-losing-to-gain.md

 caption: failing to gain - fail harder
 publishAt: 2020-05-20T11:50:20.061Z
 keywords: success, failing, losing, gain
-summary: Successful people turn a loss into a gain.
 ---

+Successful people turn a loss into a gain.

 A loss at a point in life is a blessing in disguise if you command the mental fortitude to turn it into a gain.
 As we sojourn through the uncertainties of our existence, we vow to sail through toil and joy.
 Not to betray your vow, ask yourself!
 If I am going to lose and I am because everyone does, why can't I turn it into a gain?